UAE: Gang of 15 arrested over ‘phone scam’ in Ajman

 Image used for illustrative purpose.
 Photo: File

-Ajman Police have arrested a gang of 15 people for 'phone scam,' authorities said in a social media post.
+Ajman Police have arrested a gang of 15 people for conducting a "phone scam," the authority said in a statement.

-The gang of Asian nationals defrauded others by impersonating official figures, and asking them to update their bank details or official documents, such as ID, with the intention of trapping them and seizing their money, according to a statement by Ajman Police.
+The gang of Asian nationals defrauded others by impersonating official figures, and asking them to update their bank details or official documents, such as their ID, with the intention of trapping them and seizing their money.

 The police received information and reports about calls from phone cards which were registered with forged data and documents.
 After these reports, detectives investigated and worked on arresting the gang.